rnietoe/Training/docs/AWS/08-Databases.md

 DynamoDB (Non Relational Databases - **faster** due to small transactions) is a key-value and document database that delivers single-digit millisecond performance at any scale.

-DynamoDB auto scaling uses the AWS **Application Auto Scaling** service to dynamically adjust provisioned throughput capacity on your behalf, in response to actual traffic patterns.
+DynamoDB auto scaling uses the AWS **Application Auto Scaling** service to dynamically adjust provisioned throughput capacity on your behalf, in response to actual traffic patterns, without incurring downtime.

 DynamoDB allows for the storage of large text and binary objects, but there is a limit of **400 KB** for the combined Value and Name

 * Data is stored on SSDs (Solid State Drives).
 * DynamoDB provide automatic replication across AZs.
 It is a regional service, there is no need to explicitly create a multi-AZ deployment.
+* Amazon DynamoDB global tables provide a fully managed solution for deploying a multiregion, **multi-master** database, without having to build and maintain your own replication solution.
 * DynamoDB is distributed across 3 geographically distinct datacentres by default
-* **DAX** (DynamoDB Accelerator) is an advanced DynamoDB
+* **DAX** (DynamoDB Accelerator) is an advanced DynamoDB with **caching**
 * There will always be a charge for:
     1. provisioning read and write capacity
     2. the storage of data: $0.25Gb per month